codinux-gmbh/klf/README.md

 ## MDC (Java only)

-KMP-Log has some convenience functions if values should get added to MDC (Mapped Diagnostic Context) only for the next log message and should then automatically get cleared again:
+klf has some convenience functions if values should get added to MDC (Mapped Diagnostic Context) only for the next log message and should then automatically get cleared again:

 ```kotlin
   log.withMdc("key1" to "value1", "key2" to "value2").info { "Info" }